Update (April 2019)

 I am not just a writer and editor; I am experienced in a variety of administrative, logistical, and production tasks that support the creation, distribution, and consumption of content.

-Right now I am working at LifeScan, one of the Johnson & Johnson Diabetes Care Companies, where I am a technical writer who creates support content for the OneTouch Reveal app, available for Android, iPhone, and via the web.
+I work at LifeScan, formerly one of the Johnson & Johnson Diabetes Care Companies and a leader in the blood glucose monitoring sector, where I am a technical writer who creates support content for the OneTouch Reveal app, available for Android, iPhone, and via the web.
 OneTouch Reveal is one of the the most downloaded diabetes management apps in the world.
 My job involves working with colleagues to investigate issues reported by customers and other stakeholders and find possible solutions while reporting any defects to other teams so that they can be fixed in future releases.
 I write articles by researching everything from requirements docs to device and operating system usage statistics and occasionally pricking my finger to test my blood sugar.
+I also update customer-facing user manuals for both patients and healthcare professionals.

 Previously, I worked as a contractor in Comcast Business to create technical documentation supporting the company’s advanced communications solutions that help organizations of all sizes meet their business objectives.
 I was a member of several product deployment teams throughout the project management life cycle, using the Agile method to develop, deploy, and support voice and data product development.